jersou/deno-shell-stream/README-nodejs.md

 - `head(count = 1)` : transform the stream, keep only first `count` lines.
 - `tail(count = 1)` :transform the stream, keep only last `count` lines.
 - `sponge()` : keep stream unchanged, soaks up all its input before re-emit all.
+- `sort()` : transform the stream, sort the stream.
+- `uniq()` : transform the stream, keep only lines that are different from previous line.
 - `pipe(...operators: OperatorFunc[])` : [see bellow "Pipe chapter"](#Pipe).

 ### Endpoint Operators